Chestnut: North America

-Australia, New Zealand
+Australia and New Zealand

 The Australian gold rush of the 1850s and 1860s led to the first recorded plantings of European chestnut trees, brought from Europe by settlers.
 Along the years, most chestnut tree plantations were C. sativa stock, which is still the dominant species.
 Some of these remain today.
 Some trees in northern Victoria are around 120 years old and up to 60 m tall.
 Chestnuts grow well in southwest Western Australia, which has cold winters and warm to hot summers.
 As of 2008, the country has nearly 350 growers, annually producing around 1,200 metric tons of chestnuts, of which 80% come from northeast Victoria.
 The produce is mostly sold to the domestic fresh fruit market.
 Chestnuts are slowly gaining popularity in Australia.
 A considerable increase in production is expected in the next 10 years, due to the increase in commercial plantings during the last 15 to 25 years.
 By far, the most common species in Australia is the European chestnut, but small numbers of the other species, as well as some hybrids, have been planted.
-The Japanese chestnut (C. crenata) does well in wet and humid weather and in hot summers (about 30°C); and was introduced to New Zealand in the early 1900s, more so in the upper North Island region.
+The Japanese chestnut (C. crenata) does well in wet and humid weather and in hot summers (about 30 °C); and was introduced to New Zealand in the early 1900s, more so in the upper North Island region.